-In order to participate in the Brewster Baseball Association, all members must agree to adhere to this Constitution.
-By doing so, you are acknowledging certain responsibilities involved with your participation and are agreeing to uphold them in an effort to make this playing experience as enjoyable as possible for everyone involved.
+By agreeing to adhere to this Constitution, all members acknowledge certain responsibilities and agree to uphold them in an effort to make this playing experience as enjoyable as possible for everyone involved.

 The Constitution will be changed and updated as needed.
 The Commissioner reserves the right to change any portion of this document at any time.
 General Manager input on Constitutional changes is welcome at any time; however, these matters are determined by vote of the Governing Board or by the Commissioner.
 The Commissioner determines whether the proposed change is major enough to warrant a league wide vote.